francois/omoikane/README.md

 ### Notifications

+__NOTE__: This part is still in flux.
+In the original version, it worked, but the latest version does not.
+We're working on this.

 If you wish to provide push notifications for your users, open a free account at [Pusher](https://pusher.com/).
 With your credentials, create two new environment variables, with the values Pusher will provide you: